Academics

 • Four Year Honor Roll

-Eleven members of the Class of 2025 have achieved the honor of being named to the All-Year Honor Roll every term for their four years at St. Cecilia.
+We have a number of seniors who have earned high grades for all four years at St. Cecilia.
+Eighteen members of the Class of 2026 have achieved the honor of being named to the All-Year Honor Roll every term for their four years at St. Cecilia.
+This is a tremendous accomplishment!

 • Four-Year Principal’s List

-This year, we also have one student who has achieved a most remarkable feat.
-This exemplary student has earned A’s every term in all her classes for all four years at St. Cecilia.
+This year, we also have four students who have achieved a most remarkable feat.
+These exemplary students have earned A’s every term in all their classes for all four years at St. Cecilia.

 Academic Medals